Parotocinclus robustus: Distribution and habitat

-Parotocinclus robustus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the São Francisco River basin in Brazil.
-It is found in shallow rivers with slow to moderate flow speed, a depth of 0.4 to 1.5 m (1.31 to 4.92 ft), mostly clear water, and a mixed substrate consisting of stones, gravel, sand, and occasionally mud.
+Parotocinclus robustus is endemic to Brazil where it is known to occur in three rivers that belong to the middle and upper São Francisco River basin: the Das Velhas River and the Jequitaí river, on the right bank, and the Paracatu River, on the left bank.
+This distribution suggests that the species may be more widely distributed along the São Francisco River basin.
+This catfish is found in shallow rivers with slow to moderate flow speed, a depth of 0.4 to 1.5 m (1.31 to 4.92 ft), mostly clear water, and a mixed substrate consisting of stones, gravel, sand, and occasionally mud.
 The environments inhabited by this species usually have marginal vegetation, which the fish is often found in association with.
-The species reaches 4.2 cm (1.7 inches) SL.